 Carlisle and District Gun Club, as a tenant of a local farmer, had used the site twice a month from 1988 for clay-pigeon shooting until 2001.

 Micro Light School/Flying Club

 Great Orton Flying Club in July 1989 flew microlight aircraft from the old airfield runways until 2001.

 The site had been used occasionally for car rally events.

 From 1964 until 2001, the site was used primarily as agricultural land with other ancillary activities taking place.

 RAF World War Two airfield and related buildings

-In 1941 much of the required land required for Great Orton Airfield had belonged to Robert Timperon of Watchtree Farm, it was requisitioned “under wartime emergency powers”.
-The airfield was intended as a satellite for Silloth, but was built larger than its parent unit but had fewer facilities.
-Work began in August 1942 its layout of three concrete runways, along with a perimeter track it had four blister hangars, a control tower – as well as various communication, technical and accommodation blocks in the north.
+In 1941, much of the required land required for Great Orton Airfield had belonged to Robert Timperon of Watchtree Farm.
+It was requisitioned “under wartime emergency powers”.
+The airfield was intended as a satellite for Silloth, and was built larger than its parent unit but had fewer facilities.
+Work began in August 1942 for its layout of three concrete runways - along with a perimeter track, it had four blister hangars, and a control tower as well as various communication, technical and accommodation blocks in the north.

-An official opening took place in June 1943, but did not become operational until October and later it became an air ammunition park for the storage of various munitions until closure on August 15 1952.
-It was not until June 9th 1964 that the airfield was sold and local farmers who carried out work to convert barren scrubland that the airfield had become to productive use.
+An official opening took place in June 1943, but it did not become operational until October and later it became an air ammunition park for the storage of various munitions until closure on August 15 1952.
+It was not until June 9th 1964 that the airfield was sold.
+Local farmers carried out the work to convert barren scrubland that the airfield had become to put it to productive use.

 Watchtree Farm originally named in memory of a tree from which local people used to maintain a watch for reivers heading towards the area from Scotland.